User Session Recording Technology for Security and Compliance Training Course

 - Gain practical knowledge of cryptography

-- Understand essential security protocols
+- Comprehend essential security protocols

-- Learn about recent attacks against cryptosystems
+- Understand recent attacks targeting cryptosystems

-- Receive information on recent related vulnerabilities
+- Learn about recent related vulnerabilities

 Audience